-The Scheme is exposed to unlisted units in managed investment schemes price risk.
+The Scheme is exposed to price risk from units in unlisted managed investment schemes.
 This arises from investments held by the Scheme for which prices in the future are uncertain.
 These investments are classified on the statement of financial position as at fair value through profit or loss.